timber/docs/content/v1/guides/escapers.md

 Background on KSES.
 KSES is a recursive acronym for `KSES Kills Evil Scripts`.
 It's goal is to ensure only  "allowed" HTML element names, attribute names and attribute values plus only sane HTML entities in the string.
 Allowed is based on a configuration.

-This uses ths internal WordPress method that sanitize content for allowed HTML tags for post content.
+This uses the internal WordPress method that sanitize content for allowed HTML tags for post content.
 The configuration used can be found by running ` wp_kses_allowed_html( 'post' );` [WordPress Documentation](https://codex.wordpress.org/Function_Reference/wp_kses_post)

 **Twig**